Overall system structure

 Dementia service project

 The Innovation Lab worked with the Department of Health on a dementia service project.
-The aim of the project was to understand the cost implications of an aging population to dementia care in Northern Ireland.
+The aim of the project was to demonstrate System Dynamics Modelling as a way to understand the cost implications of an aging population to dementia care in Northern Ireland.
 The core objective was to model a baseline level of care and to understand the merits of potential interventions to make dementia care more affordable over the coming 30 years.

 The model below looks at improving the information feedback to prevent tipping points for people with dementia and their carers.